zixinyang9109/P2P/README.md

 > You can use the Conda environment from [Lepard](https://github.com/rabbityl/lepard) to run all learning-based baselines.
 Download the baselines and put our files in the corresponding locations.

-> Hope it may be useful in your projects.
+> The scripts need some further cleanup, but hope they could be helpful.

 ---